 After I settled in at UUSC in March of 2005, we decided to create a new Strategic Plan.
 As I mentioned above, I thought that a good strategic-planning process might release some of the latent energy that was bottled-up by our internal dynamic, and create a foundation of shared purpose.
 And since Atema had recently led a wide-ranging “program review,” a well-designed strategic-planning process could build on, and perhaps extend, what had been already agreed on the program side.

 That “program review” had resulted in three focuses for our work (I will link to UUSC’s website here.
-It’s great that two of these program areas, and the one we added in the new Strategic Plan, endure even as I write this, over ten years later, though with emphases that have significantly evolved over time):
+It’s great that two of these program areas, and the one we added in the new Strategic Plan, endure even as I write this, over ten years later, though with emphases that have significantly, and appropriately, evolved over time):

 — Economic Justice, which in practice meant working to advance “living wage” movements across the US, and to strengthen the rights of workers in the informal economy.
 This domain of our work was led by Johanna Chao Kreilick;

 — Environmental Justice, which involved partnering inside the US and internationally to advance the “human right to water.”
 Led by Patricia Jones, an accomplished lawyer whose focus had been international water law;

 — Civil Liberties, which were under severe pressure by the George W. Bush administration in the post-September 11 context.
 This area of our work was led by Wayne Smith.
 As I joined UUSC, this team (including well-known anti-torture activist Jennifer Harbury) was focused on challenging the use of torture by the US Government.
 A righteous effort, for sure!